MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/properties-accessibility.md

 When using a browser, navigating from the last control of the screen will move to the browser's built-in controls, such as the URL address.

+> [!WARNING]
-Values for **TabIndex** greater than 0 are highly discouraged.
+> Avoid **TabIndex** values that are greater than 0.
 Ultimately controls are rendered in HTML where even the [W3C has warned](https://www.w3.org/TR/wai-aria-practices/#kbd_general_between) "Authors are strongly advised NOT to use these values."
-Many HTML tools warn if if values other than 0 and &minus;1 are used.
+Many HTML tools warn for values greater than 0 as does the [App Checker](../accessibility-checker.md) when it reports "Check the order of the screen items."
 All for good reason: using **TabIndex** in this manner can be very difficult to get right and can make assistive technologies such as screen readers unusable.
+>
+> When greater than 0, users will navigate to controls with positive **TabIndex** values in increasing order.
+When they have navigated all controls with positive **TabIndex** values, they will finally navigate to controls with **TabIndex** of 0 including the browser's built-in controls.
+When there are multiple controls with the same **TabIndex**, their **X** and **Y** position determines their order.